 - on Sundays from 2.30 p.m. to 6.00 p.m.

-I advise buying entrance tickets online, as it will allow you to avoid standing in a long queue to the cash register.
+I advise buying entrance tickets online, as it will allow you to avoid standing in a long queue at the cash register.
 Online ticket holders enter the cathedral from a different side, and the entrance to Giralda is included in the price of their ticket.

 More information can be found directly on the Sevilla Cathedral’s website.